fredrickoye/Twitter-Sentiment-Analysis/README.md

 - Explore deep learning models for complex sentiment analysis tasks.
 - Incorporate additional features or external datasets for a comprehensive analysis.

----

-Feel free to add or modify sections based on your project's specific details.